 On the surface, this seems like one of the strangest myths.
 Could giving your dog food that he would eat in the wild really make him aggressive?
 Digging a little deeper, we can discover where this myth originates.

 When dogs enjoy what they are eating, they become more protective of their food.
-As raw foods are far more tasty than kibble, there is a greater chance that dogs will exhibit defensive behaviors.
+As raw foods are far tastier than kibble, there is a greater chance that dogs will exhibit defensive behaviors.
 This is because they are concerned that people approaching want to take their food away.
 It does not mean that the dog’s personality has changed; it is only his attitude around food.